 In conclusion, the app is user friendly, making it easy and quick to list.
 They also offer both photo and video options to showcase your item for sale.

-If you have any vintage clothing (Etsy class ‘Vintage’ as anything 20 years old and older) or items handmade by you, Etsy is the place to go for these.
+If you have any vintage items (Etsy class ‘Vintage’ as anything 20 years old and older) or items handmade by you, Etsy is the place to go for these.
 It is a very similar listing process to all other resale apps and you have the bonus of being able to also list on your computer desktop.
 There is no video option to use, still photos only.

 More fees are incurred with the use of Etsy.
 Each basic listing costs $0.20 USD for 4 months.
 You can set your listings to auto renew if they don’t sell within this time period.
 There is also a 5% Transaction fee on your sale and postage price once your item sells.
 Once your item sells it is up to you to work out the best postal option.
 There are no labels to download here.

-A big bonus of using Etsy is that is a large platform which is still growing in this country, therefore the customer base is a little bigger.
+A big bonus of using Etsy is that it is a large platform which is still growing in this country, therefore the customer base is a little bigger.